-So for simplicity sake, let us go back a few notches and discover the basic dietary guidelines that we should try to keep to in our everyday life.
+To keep things simple, I recommend for you to focus on a few of the most important Ayurvedic dietary guidelines to begin with.
 No matter which dosha type you may be, these basic rules can apply to every-body of all ages and all levels of health.
 Although it is important to not be too strict when following guidelines, it is also important to not be too relaxed about it either.
-Just like everything in life we must find a healthy balance, knowing when our bodies need more discipline and when it may be alright to play around a bit.
+Just like everything in life, you must find a healthy balance, knowing when your body need more discipline and when it may be alright to play around a bit.
 As a general rule, I always say that the stronger and more chronic the imbalance, the more diligent you should be during the healing process.

 So if you are ready to start a healthy, balanced Ayurvedic diet, here are some of the main guidelines to keep in mind.
 Once again, these rules can apply universally, no matter your dosha type.
 However, as you will see in number four, it will be important to know which dosha type(s) you may be and which dosha(s) is/are currently imbalanced.
 This will help you figure out some more specific guidelines to follow.